oracle-livelabs/adb/shared/workshops/adb-datastudio/data-load/6-feed.md

   ![The Create Subscription window](images/create-sub.png)

 The subscription is now created.
 It will show as **Pending** for a couple of minutes, then **Active** once it is live.

+>> **Note:** There is no need to wait for the subscription to become active before continuing the lab.
+It will become active while we do the next steps.

 7. Next we need to set up event rules that will trigger notifications.
 In the search box in the top left, search for **events**, and click the **Rules - Events Service** link: